List of M*A*S*H characters: Lt. Nancy Griffin

-Originally from Honolulu, she described herself as "part Chinese, part Hawaiian" in Episode 8/11 "Life Time" and speaks Japanese, as revealed in "Communication Breakdown".
-She had great pride in her Asian American heritage and frequently took umbrage at racial slurs leveled by Frank Burns.
-Her family lives in Honolulu according to her statements in the final episode.

-Nakahara joined Morgan, Christopher, and Farr on AfterMASH, albeit off-camera, as the recurring voice of the public address system at the V.A. hospital.
+Nurse Griffin was played by Lynnette Mettey and appeared in three episodes during the first season as one of Hawkeye's romantic partners.
+She also appeared in three other episodes portraying other characters.

 Lt.
 Margie Cutler

 A nurse introduced as a new transfer in the episode "Requiem for a Lightweight".
 She immediately attracts the attention of both Hawkeye and Trapper, so much so that Maj.
 Houlihan wants her transferred again immediately.
 In the same episode, Trapper agrees to participate in a boxing match with a fighter from another outfit in exchange for a promise by Henry Blake that Cutler will be kept at the 4077th.
 Despite Trapper's efforts, however, she becomes romantically linked with Hawkeye in a few episodes.
 Cutler was played by actress/singer Marcia Strassman.

 Lt.
 Leslie Scorch

 A nurse at the 4077th, and Henry Blake's paramour during much of the first season, and is at his side through much of the pilot.
 She is good-natured and has a bubbly personality.
 Played by Linda Meiklejohn.